 Outdoor retreats, topical retreats, and other retreats are offered throughout the year (Yoga, Cooking, Women's, Men's, Buddhist Mindfulness Retreat, Interfaith Retreat etc).
 The various groups within Campus Ministry offer Retreats each year.
-These include: the Catholic Student Retreat, QUEST (Protestant) Retreat, Men's Retreat and the Women's Spirituality Group Retreat.
+These include: the Catholic Student Retreat, QUEST (Protestant) Retreat, Men's Spirit Retreat and the Women's Spirit Retreat.

 Spiritual & Community Building Programs

 This group brings together students from various faith traditions to organize and provide opportunities for Marist College students to learn about similarities and differences among religious traditions.
-The Interfaith Advocates seek to promote mutual understanding, respect, and inter-religious harmony.
+The Interfaith Group seeks to promote mutual understanding, respect, and inter-religious harmony.

 Women's Spirit Group

-Each week two Women's Spirituality Groups are held: one for First Year Students the other for sophomores, juniors and seniors.
+Each week 3 Women's Spirituality Groups are held for First Year Students.
+The others are for sophomores, juniors and seniors.
 These groups offer an opportunity for women to gather in an experience of women's spirituality.

 Men's Spirit Group

 Men's Groups meet each week for conversations on topics selected by the group.
 These topics might include: spirituality, personal identity, relationships and transitions into college.